Prepare for the role of Advanced Clinical Practitioner in primary or secondary care

 Expert speakers are a great feature of the course.
 We use them to bring in specialist knowledge to enhance your knowledge base and understanding.

-Throughout the first two years of the programme you will need to be able to work with a clinical supervisor (a qualified Advanced Clinical Practitioner, GP or doctor of registrar level or above) in the area of practice where you are currently employed.
+Throughout the programme you will need to be able to work with a clinical supervisor (a qualified Advanced Clinical Practitioner, GP or doctor of registrar level or above) in the area of practice where you are currently employed.

-You'll spend a full day each week with your mentor to work on skills and competencies learned in class and to develop your competency in your own area of practice.
+You'll spend a full day each week with your clinical supervisor to work on skills and competencies learned in class and to develop your competency in your own area of practice.

 This course has been designed to enable you to achieve the capabilities in the NHS (2017) Advanced Clinical Practice Multi-professional framework and the Apprenticeship standard ST0564/01.